 As many of our staff who had been furloughed had already taken up walking as a form of fitness building, as well as a way to support their personal wellness during these unpredictable times, this seemed like an obvious choice.
 Everyone could get involved and it was a great way to team build and bring us together, despite the distance (we can’t deny it also brought the competitive edge out of a few of us!).

-Our team of walkers include staff from Batley, London and Dubai offices
+Our team of walkers includes staff from our Batley, London and Dubai offices.

 What made us choose The British Heart Foundation?

 We wanted to give this challenge even more purpose; it would give everyone more drive to push themselves, and as a company we were aware that many charitable organisations had been impacted greatly during the pandemic.
 With closures of non-essential shops imposed for several long periods, one of the main fundraising channels for many charities with a high street presence has been cut off.
 Therefore now, more than ever, charities are looking to the public to do what they can to support their work and ensure they can still provide help to those who need it.

 Our Accounting Technician, Ruth James has been particularly keen, saying “I was motivated by a charity so important to my family, so I happily signed myself up to spend the first 3 months of 2021 contributing towards the steps needed for the challenge.”
 It’s clear that having the ability to support such a great cause has been a real incentive for Ruth to get moving.